How to Feel Carefree When You Have ADHD

 Remember what it was like to be a kid on a lazy summer afternoon, when your chores were done and you were free to play?
 Remember the natural enthusiasm you felt for whatever came next?

 For most adults — especially those of us with attention deficit disorder (ADHD or ADD) — those good feelings are a distant memory.
 We’re too caught up in everyday activities and obligations.
 Between getting out the door each morning and climbing into bed each night, meals have to be prepared, laundry folded, bills paid, homework done.

 With so many demands on us, it’s hard to enjoy even an occasional belly laugh, much less revel in freedom and spontaneity.
 But via a simple shift in awareness, it’s possible to recapture those childlike feelings.
 Here’s what to do:

 Become an observer of your mental process.
 Imagine sitting on your own shoulder and watching your thoughts and emotions flit by.
 Are you busy thinking about the future, which often feeds anxiety?
-Are you ruminating about the past, which fuels depression and guilt?
+Are you ruminating about the past, which fuels sadness, regret, and guilt?
 Are you constantly analyzing and assessing situations?
 How much of your day is caught up in negative thinking patterns?

 Realize that you are the creator of your thoughts and feelings.
 Just as a painter creates art on a blank canvas, so we create our thoughts and feelings.
 While it’s O.K. to “watch” your mind as it goes about its business, try not to take your thoughts and emotions so seriously.
 Don’t “run with” negative thoughts or emotions.
 Don’t let them spiral out of control.